gerhardcit/nodejs-mongodb-atlas/README.md

-# Node.js Hello World
+# Node.js Connect to MongoDB Atlas

-This sample demonstrates a tiny Hello World node.js app for [App Service Web App](https://docs.microsoft.com/azure/app-service-web).
+This sample demonstrates connecting to MongoDB Atlas with the long and short version of the connection strings;

 # Contributing